Beyond Opioids: How A Family Came Together To Stay Together

 "I don't have enough mom friends," says Kelly.
 "Just having other moms and people to relate to, was a big thing for me."

 Kelly and Jaxton, who is now 19 months old, and a strong, healthy toddler, have been attending these appointments ever since he came home from the hospital.
-She says it's helped reduce her sense of isolation.
+She says it's helped ease her sense of isolation.

 Though Kelly dotes on Jaxton, her life is still stressful.
 "I definitely go through times of feeling hopeless or very overwhelmed," she says.